 The Ridge Research Awards foster student research that utilizes the resources in the Ridge Collection and other resources.
 Two categories of Awards will be made, one limited to undergraduate students and the other open to graduate students.
 Up to five awards of $1000.00, payable in two installments, are available.

-Applications will be accepted on a rolling basis until all awards are made, but no later than November 20, 2017.
-There is a general expectation that the research will be completed, or advanced enough, in time for the student to present at a Ridge Symposium in April, 2018, although applicants with meritorious projects with a completion date slightly later will be considered for presentation in conjunction with later events.
+There is a general expectation that the research will be completed, or advanced enough, in time for the student to present at a Ridge Symposium, although applicants with meritorious projects with a completion date slightly later will be considered for presentation in conjunction with later events.
 Applicants are strongly encouraged to consult and possibly collaborate with someone directly involved in providing health care or who is working in the community health setting.

 - Undergraduate students must have completed at least two years of college and have junior or senior standing at the University of Montana

 - Graduate students must be officially enrolled in a masters or doctoral program

 - All applicants must have sufficient background in their discipline to conduct meaningful research that utilizes the resources of the Ridge Collection and the ability to develop and carry out a research project or creative work under the guidance of a faculty mentor

 - Applicants may be pursuing any major field of study and must have at least a 3.2 overall GPA.

 - Undergraduate students must be enrolled for a minimum of 12 credits and graduate students for 9 credits in the semester during which the research and/or creative work will be undertaken.

 - A cover sheet (form provided by IHH)